 In Europe, it’s common practice to hand-roll a blunt, selecting equal halves marijuana and tobacco as ingredients.
 This method soothes a nicotine addiction while delivering a weed high.

-Pure cannabis use, ranging from edible consumption to vaporization, though lacking in the same kind of long-term research, has yet to be associated with such devastating diseases when used in moderation.
-Studies have also shown that prolonged marijuana consumption is also not tied to cognitive decline or negative birth outcomes.
-Increased lung capacity is even a theoretical benefit to cannabis consumption, as reported by the Daily Beast in 2012.
+Pure cannabis use, ranging from edible consumption to vaporization, is lacking in the same kind of long-term research, so the jury is still out.
+Some studies have shown that prolonged marijuana consumption is not tied to cognitive decline or negative birth outcomes.

 However, many users feel throat discomfort when smoking their joint, blunt, or bowl.
 Hot plant matter can do a number on an esophagus, when heat and inhalation are factors.
-These symptoms are similar to those associated with bronchitis: a blunt can cause a hearty cough, mucus buildup, and chest congestion, though side effects tend to disappear when the smoking concludes.
+These symptoms are similar to those associated with bronchitis: a blunt can cause a hearty cough, mucus buildup, and chest congestion, though many smokers feel many immediate symptoms go away soon after smoking.

 Dr. Tashin’s hypothesis is that THC and other cannabinoids provide bodies with protection from cell damage.
 At this point in history, however, there isn’t any evidence whether or not the anti-cancer properties of weed reduce the risks of tobacco consumption, especially when used in conjunction.

 A blunt, as you recall, isn’t just cannabis.
 It’s a leafy green present wrapped in tobacco, which is a well-known ingredient in the recipe for detriment.
 As cool, calm, and chill as marijuana is, it’s unknown whether or not the plant can possibly counteract every negative outcome from tobacco use.
 The safe approach is throwing out the cigar part altogether, though scrapping the weed isn’t necessary.